e-cagan/franka-il-rl/README.md

 **Why BC is unusually strong on this task**: The Fetch environment has a short horizon (50 steps), low-dimensional state-based observations (28-D), and a low-DoF action space (4-D EE delta + gripper).
 These properties minimize compounding error, which is BC's classical weakness.
 On image-based or longer-horizon tasks, the gap between BC and interactive methods (DAgger) or RL fine-tuning (SAC) is expected to widen.

 **Week 11 — ROS2 deployment and QoS gotchas**: The two most instructive bugs were both about message delivery, not policy logic.
 (1) A strictly turn-based (ping-pong) control loop deadlocks at startup if the first message is dropped, because each side then waits on the other indefinitely; latched (`TRANSIENT_LOCAL` + `RELIABLE`) QoS on the observation topic fixes this by delivering the most recent observation to late-joining subscribers.
 (2) MuJoCo's human-mode viewer needs main-thread event-loop pumping incompatible with ROS2's callback model, so interactive rendering was scoped out in favor of headless operation (which is what the Jetson deployment target needs anyway).
-The deployed stack sustains ~430 Hz CPU inference, ~17× the 25 Hz control requirement, so inference latency is not the bottleneck and the eventual TensorRT speedup is a margin-of-safety improvement rather than a necessity for this small policy.
+The deployed stack sustains ~430 Hz CPU inference, ~17× the 25 Hz control requirement, so inference latency is not the bottleneck (Week 13's backend benchmark later pushed this to 71k Hz with ONNX-CPU and showed TensorRT to be unnecessary at this model scale).

 **Week 12 — containerize before optimizing**: Pulling Docker ahead of ONNX/TensorRT was a deliberate sequencing decision.
 Bare-metal deployment kept hitting a Python version conflict (training venv on 3.12, ROS2 Humble on 3.10) that produced numpy ABI failures whenever the two were bridged via `PYTHONPATH`.
 Rather than patch around it repeatedly, containerizing fixed the Python version per image (`ros:humble` pins 3.10 for inference; the PyTorch base pins its own for training) and gave the upcoming version-sensitive TensorRT work a clean, reproducible environment.
 The inference image installs PyTorch from the cu121 wheel — which bundles its own CUDA runtime — so GPU works through only the host driver and nvidia container runtime, with no system CUDA install.
 The container also builds the ROS2 workspace into container-local `/tmp` rather than the bind-mounted `ros2_ws/build`, keeping host and container build trees from contaminating each other.